gdoor-org/gdoor/firmware/esp32/gdoor/README.md

 # ESP32 Firmware
 This firmware is working with the modified hardware.

+> [!NOTE]
+> Work in progress.
+> The current hardware as shown here has a hardware bug:
+> The high/low logic values of the ESP32 on the bus data receiving side are not
+> respected.
+A comparator on Pin28 (GPIO32) is needed.
+>
+> The current firmware therefore decodes on Pin0 (IO12),
+> as a manual hardware modification was added.

 ## Usage
 Currently only the serial port is implemented.
 Connect to the port with baudrate 115200.